Fundamental Analysis of Stocks PDF: Simple Guide

 A. Top-Down Approach

 You start with the economy, then narrow down to industries, and finally to specific companies.
-It’s like zooming in with a camera lens.
+Its like zooming in with a camera lens.

 B. Bottom-Up Approach